Transitioning To Adult Dog Food

 Digestive Upset

 One common challenge during the transition to adult dog food is digestive upset.
-This can manifest as loose stools, , or upset stomach.
+This can manifest as loose stools, diarrhea, or upset stomach.
 If your dog experiences digestive issues, it's important to assess whether the symptoms are mild and temporary or if they persist and worsen over time.
 Mild digestive upset is often a result of the transition process and should resolve on its own as your dog's system adapts to the new food.
 Providing a gradual transition and ensuring your dog's overall health can help alleviate these symptoms.
 However, if the symptoms persist or worsen, it's best to consult with your veterinarian for further evaluation and guidance.

 Allergies and Sensitivities